robtweed/qewd-jsdb-kit-redis/KVS.md

         doc.kvs.delete(123);

-In YottaDB, you'll see that the ^jsdbKvs Global is now empty.
+In Redis, you'll see that the jsdbKvs Global is now empty:

+        $ node global_list jsdbKvs

+        No Global with a name of jsdbKvs exists

 Specifying a key value that is not currently in use in the *KVS* will return *false*.